wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 You should observe an area reduction in resource utilization of up to 30% for the binary operations.

-TODO: Is simulation supported for customers yet?
-Open the "Throughput Analysis > Verification Statistics" page.
-You should observe around 15% percent latency reduction when using the `ap_float` type.

-You should also note that simulations indicate that the values computed for both designs are the same.
-This indicates that our original precision expectation is still satisfied.

 ### Examining the Reports for Conversion Kernels

 You can find the usages of conversion in both the area report and the graph viewer.
 The name of the rounding block is "cast".